 - So they make 2 sides triangle that has a magnitude function of IA.

-- To determine the output voltage for the respected load find the size of the triangle and determine the point where it places among the IF and magnetization curve.
+- To determine the output voltage for the respected load, find the triangle’s size and determine where it places among the IF and magnetization curve.

 - This is explained here.